Glossary

 Segregationist Policies

-Policies and practices that are geared toward isolating, dividing, enslaving, incarcerating, deporting and killing people of races that are deemed inferior (18)
+Policies and practices that are geared toward isolating, dividing, enslaving, incarcerating, deporting, and killing people of races that are deemed inferior.
+(18)

 Shows Centering BIPOC Performers

-Shows with a predominately BIPOC principal cast
+Shows with a predominantly BIPOC principal and/or ensemble cast.

 Social Justice

 A concept of fair and just relations between the individual and society.
 This is measured by the explicit and tacit terms for the distribution of power, wealth, education, healthcare, and other opportunities for personal activity and social privileges.
-(89)
+(88)

 Stereotype